 Man Bites Dog: Notorious Belgian Cult Classic about a documentary crew following a serial killer during his daily activities.

 The serial killer in The Dead Zone focuses on killing women.
 He turns out to be a policeman who lived with his mother in a clown-patterned bedroom.

 The Cell deals with a new experimental technology, to enter the mind of a comatose serial killer in order to learn where he has hidden his latest kidnap victim.

-Butch Cavendish from The Lone Ranger, who's stated to be an Indian killer and have murdered and eaten people, is a Hedonistic version.
+Butch Cavendish from The Lone Ranger, who's stated to be an Indian killer and has murdered and eaten people, is a Hedonistic version.

 The Silence of the Lambs is the definitive serial killer novel, in that almost every fictional serial killer since has been inspired by the two examples in the movie.